datamesh-architecture/datamesh-architecture.com/README.md

 Bottom-up with management support (the hard way, but only the hard way works)

-## Status Quo
+## Status Quo:

 Happy with:

 - Strategy: DDD with bounded contexts
-- Architecture: Microservice Architecture with REST-APIs and messages
+- Architecture: Microservice Architecture with REST-APIs and Messaging
 - Orga: autonomous teams
-- Operations: logging, monitoring
+- Operations: Excellence with monitoring, logging.

 Transformation from central monolith to decentralised systems has already happened/is happening